 IPIECA members have been working together on sustainability reporting since 2002 to help companies improve the quality and consistency of their reports and to encourage reporting across the oil and gas industry.

-The second edition of the Oil and gas industry guidance on voluntary sustainability reporting was published in December 2010 and is widely used across the oil and gas industry to guide the content of sustainability reports.
+The third edition of the Oil and gas industry guidance on voluntary sustainability reporting was published in September 2015.